Please do not attend parkrun if you display any COVID-19 symptoms.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-There are public toilets right by the car park next to the start.
+There are public toilets right by the Verulamium Museum car park.

-Location of startThe event starts at the basketball court next to children's play area.
-Full address as follows:
+Location of startThe event starts on the grass near the basketball court, opposite the children's play area.

 Getting there by public transportThere are mainline train services to St. Albans Thameslink, from where a bus service then goes to St Michaels.
 The start is approximately 400 yards from the St Michaels stop.
 There is also a trainline from Watford (The Abbey Flyer) that stops at the bottom of Holleywell Hill; the start is straight through to the far end of the park, approximately 1 mile.

 Getting there on footThe park can be accessed on foot from all directions.
-Simply enter the park and head for the museum where the run start will be apparent.
+Simply enter the park and head for the basketball court where the parkrun start will be apparent.

 Getting there by roadThe run start is in the St Michaels area of St Albans and is approximately 2 miles from the M1 or M25 (W) or 3 miles from M25 (E).
 St. Michaels Street sits off Bluehouse Hill and is accessible via Bluehouse Hill, Fishpool Street or Branch Road.
 St. Albans town centre is best avoided as it can become congested.